Current Virtual Office Hours

 Does insurance pay for couples counseling?

-CANCELLATION: Sessions not cancelled 48 hours before the scheduled day will be charged for $60 (except in cases of emergency, sudden illness, or severe weather).
+CANCELLATION: Sessions not cancelled 24 hours before the scheduled day (48 hours for weekend appointments) will be charged the full session fee (except in cases of emergency or sudden illness).
 For therapy sessions, you are encouraged to reschedule your session whenever possible.